notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - [[Evans24techSplinterCulturalCtrl]]
 - [[Rampell25genZmenLoveTrump]]
 - Moderate candidates do better than extremes: [[Jain25moderatesOverperform|Jain25: The real overperformers of the 2024 election might rankle you]]
+- 14% of Trump voters might be movable [[Kessler25noiseTrumpChaosPoll]]
 ### Polarization Enhancement: Your fellow R is evil (algorithmic)
 - For details & perplexity-derived evidence of implementability see Blake25infightMAGA
 - Moderates do better than extremes: [[Jain25moderatesOverperform|Jain25: The real overperformers of the 2024 election might rankle you]]